 About 3km north of Shibetsu on Route 244, Po-gawa is a 630-hectare nature reserve dates back to 10,000 years ago.
 An on-site visitor center showcases find from the archaeological digs, including tools and artefacts.
 There is also an outdoor collection of reconstructed old local buildings in the adjoining historical village.

 From the visitor center, you can explore to the Ichajin-Karikariusu Ruins (伊茶仁カリカリウス遺跡) in the hillside forest by walk or a free rental bicycle, through the wetland of Shibetsu Shitsugen (標津湿原).
 More than 2500 pit dwelling sites, dating from BC 8000 to AD 1200, were found in this ruins.
 At least 1.5 hours for explore the park.

 Buses for Rausu from Kushiro via Shibetsu can drop you off at the Po-gawa Shiseki-koen-mae (ポー川史跡公園前).
 Note that the historical village, walks for the wetland and ruins require a ¥320 admission ticket, which you can buy at the visitor center.

 Old Nemuro-Shibetsu Station

-(根室標津駅跡) Opposite the bus terminal was the site of Old Nemuro-Shibetsu Station, you will find a turntable and a steam locomotive.
+Opposite Shibetsu bus terminal was the site of Old Nemuro-Shibetsu Station, you will find a turntable and a steam locomotive.

 From here a 10km-long almost straight rail trail runs on the disused JR Line (旧標津線) between old Nemuro-Shibetsu and Kawakita stations, across the windproof forest.
 Old Kawakita Station (旧川北駅) is on the Shibecha–Shibetsu bus route.